QuentinRa/blog.quentinra.dev/info/ocaml/basic/functions.md

 process_add 5
 ```

 You will do that a lot!
-So do remember this when writting
+So do remember this when writing
 your code.